-A Shiba Inu can be a good citizen at home, but he must be properly managed.
+A Shiba can be a good citizen at home, but he must be properly managed.

 Shibas are strong willed, independent, and bred to hunt.
 Aversive training does not work well on them.
 Shiba owners need to be creative and flexible when interacting with their dog.

-A Shiba Inu is not to be trusted off-leash unless in a fully enclosed area.
+A Shiba is not to be trusted off-leash, unless in a fully enclosed area.

 For a small dog, a Shiba Inu has very large teeth, and he is not afraid to use them.

-Shiba Inus are a primitive breed and they lose control more easily than other more domesticated dog breeds.
+Shibas are a primitive breed, and they lose control more easily than other more domesticated dog breeds.

-He likes grazing, but he is picky about what grass he will eat.
-Dogs may sometimes graze when their stomachs are upset to clear their digestive systems, but a Shiba Inu just enjoys eating grass – if it is the right kind of grass.
+Sephy likes grazing, but he is picky about what grass he will eat.
+Dogs may sometimes graze when their stomachs are upset, to clear their digestive systems.
+However, my Shiba just enjoys eating grass, provided it is the right kind of grass.